hernantz/blog/content/its-the-competition-stupid.md

 ### Hypocrisy
 People think everything is free until they have to pay for it.
 When the government intervenes, is doesn't have that direct impact.
 If you care about something, there is for sure a way you can help, without forcing everyone else to commit as you.

+## The good monopoly

+There are two primal fears in free societies:
+Instead of monopolies, we should think about the things that limit competition.
+- Monopolies: concentration of power in evil people.
+1) Rules that protect them (bureaucracy, laws, regulations, minimum wages, etc)
+2) Corruption and mafia
+3) Lack of investment in technology that could provide alternatives in case of the so called "natural monopolies"
+4) It works well and it's efficient

 Video Milton Friedman sobre justicia, libertad.